daytonamelia/Deduper-daytonamelia/pseudocode.md

-        we do this by checking if the position is in the corresponding UMI-strand set. this also saves some searching time. if it is in that set, this read is a PCR-duplicate! if it is not in that set, then we save the position to the corresponding UMI-strand set and we write this read (with original start position) to our output file. clear working read to save memory and loop back to our next line!
+        we do this by checking if the position is in the corresponding UMI-strand set. this also saves some searching time. if it is in that set, this read is a PCR-duplicate! if it is not in that set, then we save the position to the corresponding UMI-strand set and we write this read (with original start position) to our output file. change our working read to be the "previous working read" to save memory and loop back to our next line!

-Once this loop is done, we should have looped through the file only once and saved all of the non-duped reads to a file.
+Once this loop is done, we should have looped through the file only once and saved all of the non-duped reads to a file to be returned.
 ```